$95 million in Budget package for thousands of new teachers

-The Government is to pump $95 million into training hundreds of new teachers.
+The Government is to pump $95 million into training thousands of new teachers.

 In a pre-Budget announcement today, Education Minister Chris Hipkins announced $95 million would go towards a range of initiatives to address the teacher shortage.